akthrmsx/regex-engine/README.md

-# toy-regex
+# Regex engine

-This is toy regex engine written in Rust.
+This is simple regex engine written in Rust.

 ## Engine types